Sign In

 In UTP, ODL is conducted as below:

-- 8 hours minimum of online live class session for each course in one semester
+• 8 hours of online live class session for each course in one semester

 Programme Highlights